Are You Overpaying for Electricity?

 Your electric bill is probably increasing, even if you still turn off the lights whenever you leave the room.
 Both electric rates and additional fees on electric bills are going up around the nation.
 However, you can minimize cost spikes by carefully reading your bill, checking (and reducing) your consumption, and comparison shopping.

 Check their Work

 The convenience of automatic bill pay and online banking comes with a danger.
-We may be less diligent about reviewing utility bills, and may even miss a major spike or an erroneous charge.
+We may become less diligent about reviewing utility bills, and even miss a major spike or an erroneous charge.
 Even if you don't have to write a check, review the usage listed on your bill every month.
 Compare electric usage to previous months in kilowatt-hours, not dollar amounts.
 The actual bill may vary for the same amount of electricity depending on added fees or rate hikes, but more on that later.

 • An unusually high bill may simply be an accounting error or a misread meter.
 You can double-check the electric company's work by looking at your meter.
 It should be slightly higher than the meter reading at the end of your last billing period.

 • If the meter and the bill match, but the usage seems abnormally high, check the meter is working correctly.
 It should stop spinning when you turn off every appliance, light and gadget (however, shutting off all your breakers is an easier, more foolproof test).
 If it still spins, maybe either your meter is broken or a neighbor's circuit is inappropriately wired onto it.
 Ask your utility company to test the meter for accuracy.

 If the meter is working and the usage is reasonable, but the bill is unreasonable, you may have more options than you think.
 Many states have recently opened their utility markets to new competitors.
 Texas has a particularly robust electricity market.
 I found more than 20 rate plans from at least six providers for a ZIP code in Dallas.